Project risk analysis softwareDownload FREE 15-day Tamara trial

 How Tamara works

-Request a demo of Tamara?Schedule now
+Request a presentation of Tamara?Schedule now

 Tamara is the World’s fastest project risk analysis simulation tool.
 From the beginning of its development, the greatest possible simulation speed was a primary goal so that it became practical to run a risk analysis on very large models, relieving the project team of the necessity of having one model for risk analysis and another for project management.

 Rich ability to model risk events and uncertainty

 During the developing of Tamara, we worked closely with around a dozen project risk and planning experts.
 They challenged us with a large set of examples of risks that they were never able to adequately describe in other project risk tools, and we set about creating a product that met these challenges yet remained easy to use.